 The Origin and History of Sunstone

-There are many different stories of how Sunstone came to be and how it was used, most notably involving Greek Mythology, Nordic Mythology, and Native American culture.
+There are many different stories of how Sunstone came to be and how it was used, most notably involving Greek Mythology, Egyptian Mythology, Nordic Mythology, AND Native American culture.
 Ancient Greeks thought the stone was a representation of their Sun God named Ra.
 They believed that it fell from the sun during a solar eclipse and in turn was a gift from Ra.
+Ancient Egyptians thought it represented their Sun God named Helios or Apollo, and the stone would invigorate the physical body.
 Nordic Vikings used Sunstone as a compass because the shimmer and reflection from the sun created a sort of guidance for them.
 Native Americans believed the stone had healing powers and it was used in treating their people.
 Native American legend says that Sunstone got its powers when a warrior dripped blood onto the stones when he was wounded and his spirit was transferred into the stones, coloring them red.

 Sunstone gets its name from its alternative name, Heliolite.
 The Greek word “helios” means sun and “lithos” means stone.
 First discovered in 1837 by JD Dana, it can now be found all over the world in Sri Lanka, India, Norway, Canada, Mexico, Russia, China, and in Oregon, USA.
 It is also Oregon’s official state gemstone!